Javascript is not enabled.

 Getty Images

-The meal may be over, but for some the memory lingers on.
-And not in a good way.
-Heartburn, chest pain, belching, coughing, regurgitation — it’s all part of an all too familiar picture for those who suffer from heartburn.
+The meal may be over, but for some, the memory lingers on — and not in a good way.
+Chest pain, belching, coughing and regurgitation are all part of an all-too-familiar picture for those who suffer from heartburn.

-If you’re one of the 20 percent of adults who frequently experience these symptoms, incorporating foods that help curb acid reflux into your diet may alleviate discomfort and promote better digestive health.
+Incorporating foods that help curb acid reflux into your diet may alleviate discomfort and promote better digestive health, and knowing about those that can exacerbate symptoms can be equally as helpful.

 Chronic acid reflux, known as gastroesophageal reflux disease (or GERD), is a condition caused by the flow of contents from the stomach upward into the esophagus.
-What’s behind the burn: a weakening or malfunctioning of a ring of muscle at the base of the esophagus, the lower esophageal sphincter (LES).
+Heartburn is a symptom of GERD, which affects around 20 percent of Americans, the American College of Gastroenterology reports.
+What’s behind the burn: a weakening or malfunctioning of a ring of muscle at the base of the esophagus, the lower esophageal sphincter.
 When this doesn’t close properly, any acid-containing contents of your stomach can flow back up into the esophagus.

 While antacids and other over-the-counter medications can help tame stomach acid, dietary tweaks can reduce the frequency and intensity of symptoms such as heartburn.
 But keep in mind that “every person is different,” says Julie Stefanski, a registered dietitian nutritionist and spokesperson for the Academy of Nutrition and Dietetics.
 Your doctor or a registered dietitian can help identify which specific foods may ease your heartburn.